kubernetes/community/contributors/guide/first-contribution.md

 A SIG is an open, community effort.

-Anybody is welcome to jump into a SIG and begin fixing issues, critiqe design proposals, and review code.
+Anybody is welcome to jump into a SIG and begin fixing issues, critique design proposals, and review code.
 SIGs have regular [video meetings] which everyone is welcome to attend.
 Each SIG has a Slack channel, meeting notes, and their own documentation that is useful to read and understand.
 There is an entire SIG